tkanngiesser/text-anonymizer/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes.